Last Updated: 5/26/23 | May 26th, 2023

 This is an inexpensive way to stay connected with phone and data service while you travel.
 The downside is that you’ll have to change SIM cards every time you change countries, so you may end up carrying a stack of SIM cards around the world with you (though I like being reminded of all the places I’ve been!).

-- Only use Wi-Fi — Your smartphone will still connect over Wi-Fi just fine, so replace calling with Skype or Google Voice, SMS with WhatsApp, and download a bunch of offline travel apps to use when you’re away from a signal.
+1. Only use Wi-Fi when possible – Your smartphone will still connect over Wi-Fi just fine, so replace calling with Skype or Google Voice, SMS with WhatsApp, and download a bunch of offline travel apps to use when you’re away from a signal.
 You’ll be surprised how well that approach can work, and not getting notifications all the time is quite refreshing.

-- Buy a budget smartphone – While there’s a lot of junk at the bottom of the smartphone range, there are a few decent phones for travelers under $200.
-My current favorite is the Motorola Moto G — you’ll want to buy a microSD card for some extra storage, but other than that it’s a reasonably speedy smartphone, with a battery that lasts all day and a 5” screen you actually want to use.
+2. Buy a budget smartphone – While there’s a lot of junk at the bottom of the smartphone range, there are a few decent phones for travelers under $200.
+My current favorite is the Motorola Moto G — you’ll want to buy a microSD card for some extra storage, but other than that it’s a reasonably speedy smartphone, with a battery that lasts all day.
 Tip: grab the “Global” version for maximum compatibility overseas.
 You’ll still need to buy local SIM cards to put in it.

 Dave runs Too Many Adapters, a site devoted to technology for travelers.
 A geek as long as he can remember, he worked in IT for 15 years.
 Now based out of a backpack long term, Dave writes about travel and tech from anywhere with half-decent Internet and a great view.
 You can also find him talking about the life of a long-term traveler at What’s Dave Doing?